eliotcarlsen/grandMa-sPizza/README.md

-_Program has a pizza object that has toppings and size_ _Program can take input from a user about their preferred topping (1)_ _Program can take input from a user about their preferred size_ _Program can take input for multiple toppings_ _Program can calculate price for pizzas based on size_ _Program can calculate price for pizzas based on toppings_ _Program can display price for pizzas on HTML page_
+_Program has a pizza object that has toppings and size_ _Program can take input from a user about their preferred topping (1)_ _Program can take input from a user about their preferred size_ _Program can create pizza object based on user inputs for size,topping_ _Program can calculate price for pizzas based on size_ _Program can calculate price for pizzas based on toppings_ _Program can take input for multiple toppings_ _Program can display price for pizzas on HTML page_

 ## Setup/Installation Requirements